 Welcome!
 Welcome!
 I shed tears of gratitude and joy that you have come round again, O Advent, to shake us from our torpor as early night comes, and the match is struck, and the message is brought home once more; that we are forever in the absence of light; it is beyond us and exterior until we make it welcome and bring it, like a lover, within.
 Welcome into our deepest void, welcome into the parts of us touched by human frost and stunted.
 Welcome, O Light, beaming glorious, into remotest apertures of our souls, rays aglow, warmth permeating where we have left old fires unattended and embers to wane, and our abysses to grow chill, and uninhabitable.
 Welcome light; dispelling illusion, and chasing old ghosts to rest.

-At The Catholic Answer I write:
+Last year, at The Catholic Answer I wrote:

 Right now, a star is shining brightly; a people are moving toward the places from whence they came; a young woman is great with child; wise men are lifting their eyes to heaven and wondering.
 The place of our own origin, from whence we came, beckons; it sends a flare as a guide!
 And the One who is All in All is moving toward us — in breathtaking humility — to show us the way back.